Legendary director Stanley Kubrick is synonymous with cinematic history, so it’s never a bad idea to see which movies of his are streaming.

 CHECK OUT: Best Quentin Tarantino movies streaming now

-Full Metal Jacket (Currently Unavailable)
+Full Metal Jacket (not streaming)

 Vincent D’Onofrio gained 70 pounds to play Private Pyle.
 Lee Ermey’s relentlessly profane drill instructor character was instantly iconic.
 Those two characters alone make Full Metal Jacket amazing.